bencottier/DRL-TF2/notes.md

 - It is an alternative to Keras
 - I am willing to read up on this and move the implementation further in line with "the TF2.0 way", but it could take more time than I can afford in the coming period.

+Profiling using `cProfile`

+- Ok, first of all, I am running this in my native terminal and it's about 80 seconds...NOTE WELL, vscode debugger is for debugging, not runtime!
+- The really baffling thing here is why `statistics_scalar` supposedly takes up about 30 seconds of the 80.
+- Removing logger stats calls
+- Yep, now it's 53 seconds.
+What is going on?
+- Adding back `logger.store` calls, but not `log_tabular`
+    - 55 seconds
+- Ah, the mystery time is all spent converting Python lists to numpy arrays.
+This seems very solvable by modifying `EpochLogger` to use numpy arrays from the beginning.
+My guess is SpinningUp used lists because of compatibility with MPI, or just because the speedup from MPI is so great that it doesn't make much difference.

+## 2019.08.27

+Checking compatibility of logger using numpy arrays

+- `statistics_scalar()` converts an object `x` to a numpy array
+- `x` is `vals` in `log_tabular()`
+- `vals` comes from

+    ```python
+    v = self.epoch_dict[key]
+    vals = np.concatenate(v) if isinstance(v[0], np.ndarray) and len(v[0].shape)>0 else v
+    ```

+    - This means `vals` _would_ be a numpy array if `v` is a list of non-empty numpy arrays
+- Ah, I see a reason why it is this way now.
+To use numpy arrays from the beginning, we would need to initialise it to some value, e.g. `zeros()`.
+But then to do the logs you need to know how many values to take statistics over.
+    - This should be solved by a pointer attribute, incremented in `store()` and used to index and divide the statistics.
+    - Actually, just a fixed `stat_size` would fit our purpose.
+It would be set to `steps_per_epoch`.
+        - Wait no, different quantities have different frequencies of storage.
+Losses are stored every training step whereas return is every episode.
+- So, it is more complicated than I first imagined - typical.
+But this array conversion takes up such a big fraction of runtime (35%) that I have a pretty high tolerance for added/changed code.
+- Ok, I've done it, and it seems to work.
+- 60 seconds folks.
+Amazing!
+And that's just on the debugger!
+- Native terminal: 38.8 seconds.
+Astonishing.
+There could be some variation due to the state of the machine, but by direct comparison this is faster than when I commented out `log_tabular` (which gave 53 seconds).
+My immediate thought is that the `store` calls are also being significantly sped up now by assigning values in a pre-allocated numpy array instead of Python list appends.
+- At any rate, this is superb speed up from when we started: about 5-fold.
+Using the native terminal I would expect a 3M-step cheetah run to take less than 7 hours.